 We asked pros to share some of the most common mishaps they’ve encountered on the day of a major wedding event in the hopes that it will help other couples avoid any potential snafus.

 Waking Up to Red, Splotchy Skin or a Giant Zit

 “I had a bride get a facial the day before her wedding,” says Sam Salk from Mobile Bridal Salon.
 “That following morning, her entire forehead was scabbed and looked as if she had been burned.
 She had a severe reaction to whatever products the esthetician had used.
 I use this as a cautionary tale for my future brides.”

 Damage control: She spent more time covering the bride’s skin with various concealers and foundation using her fingers and a beauty blender to get the most natural-looking coverage.
-“Her skin ended up looked amazing in her photos,” says Salk.
+“Her skin ended up looking amazing in her photos,” says Salk.
 If a massive pimple is your problem, then the quickest fix is to have a dermatologist give you a cortisone injection to minimize inflammation ASAP.

 Prevention tips: Don’t try any new products or beauty treatments the month before your wedding (the same rule applies to changing your hair color).
-If your skin is acting up, make an appointment with a dermatologist at least four months before saying your “I dos” so that she can develop an action plan catered to your needs.
+If your skin is acting up, make an appointment with a dermatologist at least four months before saying your “I dos” so that they can develop an action plan catered to your needs.

 “I was hired to style a bride’s hair and her bridesmaids,” says Ashley Stone of Beauty Entourage.
 “The makeup was supposed to be done by a family friend, who was unable to attend at the last minute.
 Luckily, I had a team nearby that was able to come in the final hour.
 Although it all worked out, it was a very stressful situation for everyone in the room—I’ll never forget it!”
 Although this might seem like a rare occurrence, she tells us that she comes across this issue at least once per month during wedding season.